gofractally/psibase/doc/psidk/src/specifications/app-architecture/plugins.md

 For simplicity, the previous diagrams have shown the plugin as the component that submits the final transaction.
 But that would conflict with the principle of only allowing a plugin to know about the actions that it was itself responsible for adding to the transaction.

 Instead, that responsibility is given to the [supervisor](./supervisor.md).
-The supervisor refers to the code running on the root domain which is actually the primary domain loaded in the client's browser (specific apps are all loaded within their own domains using iFrames).

 The sequence looks more like the following, if we include the Root domain: